 Wes Anderson’s visually spectacular tale of murder, elegance and crime is far more light-hearted than I was initially expecting.
 Utilizing a bright colour palette, unique cinematography and a wonderful score by Alexandre Desplat.
-The film brings all the usual elements of Wes Anderson’s style that I adore, especially coming straight off the back of his two previous films that I have seen (Fantastic Mr. Fox and Isle of Dogs).
+The film brings all the usual elements of Wes Anderson’s style that I adore, especially coming straight-off the back of Anderson’s animated flicks.

 Robert D. Yeoman handles the cinematography within the film, which is of course brilliant.
 As not only does it contain the usual style expected from Anderson, but the cinematography even backs up the narrative of the film, as many characters within the story feel isolated, and as a result are framed completely alone.
 But pretty much all the cinematography throughout the runtime is fantastic of course.
 The original score by Alexandre Desplat is also a great aspect of the film, as he creates a very memorable soundtrack here which fits the tone of the film perfectly and really backs up many of the comedic scenes, with the tracks: ‘Mr. Moustafa’ and ‘The Cold-Blooded Murder of Deputy Vilmos Kovacs’ being my personal favourites.